Stocks fall as China data raises growth concerns

 MORE FROM FOXBUSINESS.COM

-In the U.S., bank earnings season kicked off with results from Citigroup.
+In the U.S., bank earnings season kicked off with strong results from Citigroup.

 The bank reported an adjusted fourth-quarter profit of $1.61 per share or $4.22 billion.
 The per-share number topped the estimate for $1.55.
 Revenue fell 2 percent to $17.1 billion, which fell short of the estimate for $17.55 billion.